 Institute for Credentialing Excellence’s Basic Guide to Credentialing Terminology, 2006.

-Certificate of Competency
+Certificate of Knowledge-Based Competency

-A certificate of competency exam tests a relatively narrow scope of knowledge used to perform duties within a specific profession.
+A certificate of knowledge-based competency exam tests a relatively narrow scope of knowledge used to perform duties within a specific profession.
 This scope is determined by either job analysis or subject matter experts.
-Those with certificates of competency may display their certificates, but they have not earned initials to use after their names, nor can they say they are certified or have earned certification.
-Certificates of competency do not need to be renewed.
+Those with certificates of knowledge-based competency may display their certificates, but they have not earned initials to use after their names, nor can they say they are certified or have earned certification.
+Certificates of knowledge-based competency do not need to be renewed.

 Certificate Program

 A certificate program is a training program on a topic for which participants receive a certificate after attendance and/or completion of the coursework.
 Some programs also require successful demonstration of attainment of the course objectives.
 One who completes a professional certificate program is known as a certificate holder.
 A credential is usually not granted at the completion of a certificate program.
-There are three types of certificate programs: knowledge-based certificate, curriculum-based certificate and certificate of attendance or participation.*
+There are three types of certificate programs: knowledge-based certificate, curriculum-based certificate and certificate of attendance or participation.
+(Please see these individual terms for definitions.)

 Certification

-Certification is the voluntary process by which a nongovernmental entity grants a time-limited recognition and use of a credential to an individual after verifying that he or she has met predetermined and standardized criteria.
+2. The voluntary process by which a nongovernmental entity grants a time-limited recognition and use of a credential to an individual after verifying that he or she has met predetermined and standardized criteria.
 It is the vehicle that a profession or occupation uses to differentiate among its members, using standards, sometimes developed through a consensus-driven process, based on existing legal and psychometric requirements.

 Certification Agency